-Públicos, Taxis and Buses
+Públicos, Taxis, and Buses

 Públicos are a popular method of transportation all over Puerto Rico.
 These spacious vans offer regulated rates and designated pickup points at airports and other highly trafficked sites.
 You might find yourself riding alongside a few strangers, but that’s how the rates remain affordable.

-Depending on where you are on the island, you might be able to call a private taxi.
-Most publicos and taxis don’t accept credit cards, so be sure you have enough cash before setting out on your ride.
+Depending on where you are on the Island, you might be able to call a private taxi.
+Most públicos and taxis don’t accept credit cards, so be sure you have enough cash before setting out on your ride.

-If you’re looking to travel within the San Juan metro region, public buses follow well-trafficked routes throughout the city and its surrounding areas.
+If you’re looking to travel within the San Juan metro region, public buses follow well-trafficked routes throughout the city and surrounding areas.

 Several commuter airports make it easy to travel between the islands of Puerto Rico.
 Vieques Air Link, Cape Air, and Air Flamenco are a few of the small airlines that fly to Vieques and Culebra.
 Other short-haul airports include Isla Grande (SIG) in San Juan, Ceiba (RVR), and Mayagüez (MAZ).